 If you do not have access to the Citi intranet or the Internet, you can request a copy of the certificate at no cost to you by speaking with a Citi Benefits Center representative.
-Call ConnectOne at 1-800-881-3938.
-From the ConnectOne main menu choose the "health and welfare benefits" option.
-For TDD and international assistance, please see the "For More Information" section.
+Call ConnectOne at 1 (800) 881-3938.
+See the For More Information section for detailed instructions, including TDD and international assistance.

-Definition of years of service for the Plan (STD and LTD benefits)
+Definition of Years of Service for the Plan (STD and LTD Benefits)